Aisha500/BebeMart/README.md

 # BebeMart

-BebeMart is a community-driven, hyper-local marketplace designed to make children's essentials affordable for every Nigerian parent.
+BebeMart is a community-driven, hyper-local marketplace designed to make children's essentials affordable for every Nigerian parents.
 By implementing a strict price cap and a unique Gift-It-Forward system, BebeMart ensures that quality clothes, toys, and gear remain accessible despite economic inflation.

 ## Project Overview
 This version of BebeMart was developed using Replit's environment.
 It focuses on core marketplace functionality, including item listings, price filtering, and local categorization.